phillymedia/cookiecutter-python-project/readme.md

 - We don't git track `.ipynb` notebooks.
 Instead, we use [Jupytext](https://jupytext.readthedocs.io/en/latest/) to link our `.ipynb` files to git-tracked `.Rmd` files.
 This makes `git diff`s much more useful. `git status` shouldn't say our analysis changed because we ran a cell again.
 This makes sure it doesn't.

 - When we start an analysis notebook, we use the folder tree in Jupyter Lab to get to our analysis folder and open a new Launcher Window (`shift + command + L`).
 Under the "Notebook" section, we select the option called "Template".
 This brings up a dropdown selection menu.
-Select `ap_data_team` on the top dropdown, and `quarto.ipynb` on the bottom.
+Select `inky` on the top dropdown, and `quarto.ipynb` on the bottom.
 This should bring up another option to select your ipython kernel.
 Select the kernel named after your project.
   - At this point, you have an analysis notebook file that is linked to an `.Rmd` with the same name.
 The first time you save your `.ipynb` file, you'll see that `.Rmd` appear alongside your `.ipynb` file.
 If you ever rename the `.ipynb`, the name of the `.Rmd` will change to match it.
   - You can still create a typical `.ipynb` analysis without the template (and without the paired `.Rmd`).
 Just keep in mind that without a paired `.Rmd` the analysis will not be git-tracked, unless you add an exception for the `.ipynb` file in the `.gitignore`.